Personal Identification Number (PIN) Security Tips

 Strategy #4: The Addition Method

 Another way to randomize your PIN is to add numbers to a number that you know well.
-For example, you might add one to each number of the base PIN.
-If you start with "5481," you add one to each end position and end up with "6482."
+For example, you might start with 5481 because someone close to you was born on May 4, 1981.
+You could add 1 to each end position and end up with 6482.

 You typically have the option to change your PIN, and you might be required to do so.
 However, some banks allow you to choose your PIN yourself as your card is printed.

 When you lose or forget your PIN, you’ll need to reset it.
-That may require waiting on an email, a mailed document, a visit to your bank, or a call to your security manager.
+That may require waiting on an email or a mailed document, making a visit to your bank, or calling your security manager.